A plump, golden Lemon Poppy Seed Cake with a Lemon Glaze is what I have for you today.

-- 2 2/3 cup unbleached cake flour (If you don't have cake flour, all-purpose would be okay but replace 5 tbsp of the all-purpose flour with cornflour.
+- 2 ⅔ cup cake flour (If you don't have cake flour, all-purpose would be okay but replace 5 tablespoon of the all-purpose flour with cornstarch.
 You can also make this with whole-wheat pastry flour but the crumb will be thicker.)

 - Zest of two lemons

 - 1 cup vegan butter (2 sticks.
 Butter should be at room temperature)